-- Help opens the help system in a browser window. - Aircraft Help displays information specific to the aircraft. - Common Aircraft Keys lists the basic keys for controlling the aircraft. - Basic Simulator Keys lists the basic keys for the controlling the simulator. - Joystick Information displays information about any joystick in use, including axis and button assignments. - Tutorials allows you to start an in-simulator tutorial for the current aircraft.
+- Help opens the help system in a browser window. - Aircraft Help displays information specific to the aircraft. - Aircraft Checklists displays specific checkslists for this aircraft, if available.

+- Common Aircraft Keys lists the basic keys for controlling the aircraft. - Basic Simulator Keys lists the basic keys for the controlling the simulator. - Joystick Configuration allows you to configure your joystick from within the simulator, including axes and button assignments. - Tutorials allows you to start an in-simulator tutorial for the current aircraft.
 This is only available on some aircraft.
 See Tutorials below for details. - About displays information about this version of FlightGear.